lmnleaf/github-getting-started-guides/ghec/EDUs/edu-quickstart-enterprise-management.md

 ----

-## Quickstart: Managing GitHub as a Service
+## Quickstart: Managing GitHub Enterprise for EDUs

-Managing GitHub as a Service will require implementing the following steps or something similar.
-The drop downs below include information about each step as well as considerations and best practices for implementation.
+Managing GitHub Enterprise for an EDU community will require implementing the following steps or something similar.
+Each drop down below includes information about each step as well as considerations and best practices for implementation.

 <details>
   <summary>Step 1: Accept Requests for Organizations</summary>